buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_BurnerTypeCommon.md

 # Pset_BurnerTypeCommon

-Common attributes of burner types.
+Common attributes of burner types.<!-- end of definition -->